Get in touch with us:

 Smoking is a physical and psychological addiction that can create serious health problems.
 Cigarette smoking is the leading preventable cause of illness and death in the United States and is known to affect all parts of a person’s body.

 Once a person starts smoking and becomes a regular smoker, quitting can be difficult.
 People attempt to quit many times before they successfully stop smoking permanently.
-A smoker may not use just one method to quit smoking; quitting may require a combination of many methods.
+A smoker may not use just one method to quit smoking; quitting may require a combination of many methods which is why we have compiled these smoking cessation resources for Port St. Lucie area residents to use.

 Quitting smoking is made even more difficult by withdrawal symptoms, such as: